How to Properly Maintain Your Ladder for Long-Term Safety

 2. Store Your Ladder Correctly

 Storing your ladder properly is crucial to prevent unnecessary wear and tear and to protect it from the elements.
+Compact ladders like stepladders are easier to store and can be hung horizontally to prevent damage.

 • Choose a Dry Location: If possible, store your ladder indoors or under a protective cover.
 Exposure to rain, snow, and UV rays can degrade ladder materials, especially wood and fiberglass.